 The JSS Database Utility allows you to back up and restore the jamfsoftware database.
-It also allows you to restart Apache Tomcat and MySQL and modify their settings.
+It also allows you to restart Apache Tomcat and MySQL and change their settings.

 The JSS Database Utility is installed automatically when you run the JSS Installer.
-It is located in: /usr/local/jss/bin/JSSDatabaseUtil.jar
+It is located in:

+/Library/JSS/bin/JSSDatabaseUtil.jar